jsio-private/jsio-code-guidelines/react.md

 - `build` Build project for production deployment
 - `watch` Build project for development, rebuild any time there is a change
 - `lint` Run eslint on project

+### `dist/`

+It is common to include a `dist` directory, with built library files.
+If a project has a `dist` directory, it should be excluded from normal commits.

+The project should have at least two branches:

+- `develop` No dist commits
+- `master` Merges from develop, and dist commits

+The last step of creating a pull request to master should be (roughly):

+- `npm run build`
+- `git add dist`
+- `git commit -m "update dist"`